CatThingy/vex-info/README.md

 The `max_events` setting dictates how many events the `recent` or `upcoming` commands should display in a channel.
 The value for `max_events` should be an integer, with a maximum of 25 due to limitations of Discord embeds The default value is 10.

+The `max_awards` setting dictates how many awards the `awards` command show display in a channel.
+The value for `max_awards` should be an integer.
+Note that there is another limit based on character count inherent in the Discord API.
+The default value is 15.

 ---
 ### `event`
 Usage: `event [SKU]`